josephsgithub/pyfun/not/README.md

 Python shows its age a bit on this front.
 While there are a lot of add ons good concurrency is not fundamentally built into the language.
-’Dems fightin’ words to a log of Python supports but it is simply true.
+’Dems fightin’ words to a lot of Python supports but it is simply true.
 JavaScript gets around this in its own asynchronous way, which can be added onto Python as well.
 Go has perhaps one of the best concurrency models that is abstracted from the underlying operating